 The core concept behind the right to information is that public authorities do not hold information just for themselves.
-Instead, they hold it on behalf of the public as a whole, which, at least in democracies, has given them a mandate to do this work and to whom the funds which support public authorities (i.e. public funds) ultimately belong.
-As a result, the public has a right to access this information (of course subject to certain exceptions).
+Instead, they hold it on behalf of the public as a whole, which, at least in democracies, has given them a mandate and funding to do their work.
+As a result, the public has a right to access public information (of course subject to certain exceptions).
 In other words, everyone has a right to access information held by public bodies or authorities.